niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 In Chapter 4, we'll need to add a `PlayerController` to our Player, so let's go ahead and do that now so that we can search for that component while doing collsion resoluton.

+You will also need to add a `Rigidbody2D` and `CircleCollider` to the *Player* in order to register collisions against it.
+Configure both components the exact same way as you did on the *Enemy*.

 In the Project Window, make a new `PlayerController` C# Script, add it as a component to the Player (we do not need to edit the script yet), then make the following changes to `EnemyController`:
 ```cs title="EnemyController.cs (fragment)" linenums="20" hl_lines="20-23"
 private void OnTriggerEnter2D(Collider2D collision)